GreenDelta/olca-app/olca-app-build/README.md

    python -m package
    ```

-   Note: To also create the Windows installer, run `python -m package --winstaller`
+   Note: To also create the Windows installer, add `--winstaller` to the
+   command and to package _MKL_ native library instead of _BLAS_, add  `--mkl`.

 -------------